 What’s more, many of the world’s most powerful nations – including the USA, the UK, Australia, and Canada – engage in mass digital surveillance with the help of tech companies.
-Some browser developers have given the government full access to user data and even permitted live monitoring of browser usage, turning you into a surveillance target simply for using their browser.
+Some browser developers cooperate with government surveillance programs like the USA’s PRISM and the UK’s Snoopers’ Charter, allowing law enforcement and intelligence agencies to freely access targeted users’ web activity and browser history.

 The Least Private Web Browsers

 Let’s get the bad news out of the way first: these browsers, many of which top the popularity charts, are not your friends when it comes to security and privacy.
 If you use one of these browsers, we recommend that you switch to a different one if possible; we’ll give our recommendations later in the article.